chrisbouas/DFA-Creator/README.md

 # DFA-Creator
-A simple program, to create DFAs
+A simple program to create DFAs